futurepress/epubjs-rn/README.md

 * `width`: width (int) of the Epub Rendition
 * `height`: height (int) of the Epub Rendition
 * `onReady`: Function called once book has been opened.
 Returns the book object
-* `themes`: Link to css stylesheet containing themes
+* `themes`: JSON object of themes names and css properties to be applied
 * `theme`: Name of the theme to apply, such as `light`
 * `fontSize`: CSS override for font size of theme
+* `stylesheet`: Link to css stylesheet containing themes
+* `backgroundColor`: backgroundColor for the views

 Using a local file server
 -------------------------